 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) in order to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet for those leases classified as operating leases under prior GAAP.
-ASU 2016-02 requires that a lessee should recognize a liability to make lease payments (the lease liability) and a right-of-use asset representing its right to use the underlying asset for the lease term on the balance sheet.
+ASU 2016-02 requires that a lesse should recognize a liability to make lease payments (the lease liability) and a right-of-use asset representing its right to use the underlying asset for the lease term on the balance sheet.
 The Company adopted ASU 2016-02 in the first quarter of 2019 utilizing the modified retrospective transition method.
 The Company has elected the package of practical expedients, which allows the Company not to reassess (1) whether any expired or existing contracts as of the adoption date are or contain a lease, (2) lease classification for any expired or existing leases as of the adoption date.
 The Company did not elect to apply the hindsight practical expedient when determining lease term and assessing impairment of right-to-use assets.
-The adoption of ASU 2016-02 on January 1, 2019 resulted in the recognition of right-of-use assets of approximately \$225,300, lease liabilities of \$246,100 on its Condensed Consolidated Balance Sheets and a cumulative-effect adjustment on retained earnings of \$20,800 on its Condensed Consolidated Balance Sheets with no material impact to its Condensed Consolidated Statement of Operations.
+The adoption of ASU 2016-02 on January 1, 2019 resulted in the recognition of right-of-use assets of sconsolidated Balance Sheets and a cumulative-effect adjustment on retained earnings of \$246,100 on its Condensed Consolidated Statement of Operations.